Jingyu6/hamburger/README.md

     * Refined segmentation?
 Using trained model to further refine segmentation?

 - Look at the attention map of trained model, both for the macro and micro step.
+    * Micro step looks pretty decent, attention scores are pretty well distributed. i.e. all context tokens seem to be used fairly evenly.